How much does it cost to explore Croatia?

 How to save money on dining and groceries

-Restaurants (even in tourist hotspots) often have special lunch offers (for example, a three-course meal for EUR10).
-Portion sizes in many parts of the world are usually quite substantial, so we often share a three-course meal.
+Portion sizes in many parts of the world are usually substantial, so we frequently share a three-course meal.
 The same applies if you go out for dinner: Order a starter or salad and a main, and that's usually enough for two people.
-An added benefit: there is less food waste.
+An added benefit is that there is less food waste.

-As for groceries: every country has more expensive and cheaper supermarkets.
-Ask your host what the cheaper options are (for example, Aldi or Lidl in many European countries) and avoid 7/11-type convenience stores as much as possible.
+Every country has both more expensive and less expensive supermarkets for groceries.
+Ask your host about the more affordable options (for example, Aldi or Lidl in many European countries) and try to avoid convenience stores as much as possible.

 Transport